Anum29/Data-extraction-using-python-regex-/README.md

 ## Notes

 - This code is provided as a generic solution and may require adjustments for specific use cases.
-- Ensure that the 'AK2.txt' file is appropriately formatted and contains the necessary client data.
+- Ensure that the 'AK2.txt' file does not reflect the real client data because of security reasons